Also Like

 HEALTH

-Both varieties of Bichon, the Bichon Maltese and the Bichon Frise, are typically resilient, long-lived, and healthy breeds.
-However, they also have certain breed-specific conditions, particularly related to their eyes.
+Both varieties of Bichon, the Bichon Maltese and the Bichon Frise, are typically hardy, long-lived and healthy breeds.
+However, they do have certain breed-specific conditions, particularly related to their eyes.

-The Bichon Maltese can suffer from genetic eye diseases such as progressive retinal atrophy and ceroid lipofuscinosis, while the Bichon Frise can also have eye problems such as lacrimal duct atresia (blocked tear ducts) or cataracts (clouding of the eye's natural lens).
+The Bichon Maltese can suffer from genetic eye diseases such as progressive retinal atrophy and ceroid lipofuscinosis, while the Bichon Frise can also have eye problems such as lacrimal duct atresia (blocked tear ducts) or cataracts (clouding of the natural lens of the eye).

-In addition to eye-related issues, the Maltese may also suffer from patellar luxation (dislocated kneecap), distichiasis (extra eyelashes growing inward), hydrocephalus (water on the brain), and entropion (eyelids turning inward).
+In addition to eye problems, the Maltese can also suffer from patellar luxation (dislocated kneecap), distichiasis (extra eyelashes growing inward), hydrocephalus (water on the brain), and entropion (eyelids turning inward).

-On the other hand, the Bichon Frise variety may experience patellar luxation as well as episodes of epilepsy (recurrent seizures).
+On the other hand, the Bichon Frise variety can suffer from patella dislocation and episodes of epilepsy (recurrent seizures).